-Level Pronunciation Structure Vocabulary Fluency Comprehension Interactions Expert (Level 6) consistently well controlled. accuracy are sufficient to communicate effectively on a wide variety of familian and unfamiliar topics.
-Vocabulary is idiomatic Varies speech flow for consistently accurate in nearly all contexts and includes comprehension o linguistic and cultura subtleties. sInteracts with ease in nearly nall situations.
-Is sensitive to diverbal and non-verbal cues, fand responds to them lappropriately.
-Extended (Level 5) rhythm, and intonation, though influenced by the first language or regional variation, rarely interfere with ease of understanding. consistently well controlled.
-Complex structures are attempted but with errors which sometimes interfere accuracy are sufficient to communicate effectively on common, concrete, and work-related topics.
-Para- relative ease on familian topics, but may not vary speech flow as a stylistic device.
-Can make use of appropriate discourse on common, concrete, and work-related topics and emostly accurate when the a 1 - a s Operational (Level 4) rhythm, and intonation are influenced by the first language or regional variation but only sometimes interfere with ease of understanding. used creatively and are usually well controlled.
-Errors may occur, particularly in unusual or unexpected circumstances, accuracy are usually sufficient to communicate effectively on common concrete, and work-related topics.
-Can often paraphrase successfully when lacking language at an appropriate tempo.
-There may be occasional loss of fluency on transition from rehearsed or formulaic speech to spontaneous interaction, but this does not prevent effective communication.
-Can make limited use of discourse markers and concrete, and work-related topics when the accent of variety used is sufficiently intelligible for an international community of users.
-When the speaker is confronted with a linguistic immediate, appropriate, and dinformative.
+Level Pronunciation Structure Vocabulary Fluency Comprehension Interactions Expert (Level 6) rhythm, and intonation though possibly influenced lsentence patterns a consistently well controlled ndaccuracy are sufficient to recommunicate effectively on a l. wide variety of familiar and unfamiliar topics.
+Vocabulary is idiomatic, nuanced and sensitive to Varies speech flow for stylistic effect, e.g. to emphasise a point.
+Uses appropriate discourse consistently accurate in nearly all contexts and includes comprehension of linguistic and cultural Interacts with ease in nearly all situations.
+Is sensitive to verbal and non-verbal cues, and responds to them appropriately.
+Extended (Level 5) rhythm, and intonation, though influenced by the first language or regional variation, rarely interfere tconsistently well controlle Complex structures a attempted but with erro es Vocabulary range and reaccuracy are sufficient to ed.communicate effectively on arecommon, concrete, and work- orsrelated topics.
+Para- phrases ereconsistently and successfully.
+Vocabulary is sometimes idiomatic. topics, but may not vary speech flow as a stylistic device.
+Can make use of appropriate discourse markers or connectors. on common, concrete, and work-related topics and mostly accurate when the appropriate, and informative.
+Manages the speaker/listener relationship effectively.
+Operational (Level 4) rhythm, and intonation are influenced by the first language or regional variation but only sometimes tused creatively and a lusually well controlle sErrors may occu fparticularly in unusual unexpected circumstance reaccuracy are usually resufficient to communicate ed.effectively on common, ur,concrete, and work-related ortopics. es,Can often paraphrase ithsuccessfully when lacking language at an appropriate tempo.
+There may be occasional loss of fluency on transition from rehearsed or formulaic speech to spontaneous inter- action, but this does not prevent effective communi- cation.
+Can make limited use of discourse markers and connectors.
+Fillers are not concrete, and work-related topics when the accent or variety used is sufficiently intelligible for an inter- national community of users.
+When the speaker is confronted with a linguistic or situational complication or an unexpected turn of events, comprehension may be immediate, appropriate, and informative.
 Initiates and maintains exchanges even when dealing with an unexpected turn of events.
-Deals adequately with apparent misunderstandings by checking, confirming, or fclarifying.
+Deals adequately with apparent misunderstandings by checking, confirming, or clarifying.